Building Equitable and Sustainable Sport Communities

 America’s $19-billion youth sports industry has changed the playing field.
 We’ve unintentionally intensified inequities between and within communities using America’s greatest pastime: sport.
 The race to the podium has undermined many physical and psychological benefits of sport participation.

 The more complex societal consequences of the ‘race to the podium’ mentality include open secrets related to sexual, psychological, and emotional abuse damaging the positive impacts and growth potential sport helps us to obtain.

 So, what can our communities do?
 Get to work!
 First, let’s evaluate our standards for sport success, engage our local teams and use our community’s resources to vet the best solutions.

 ‘The Forge’ – Redefining Community Spaces

-Opened Feb, 2022 our facility host local and regional fencing events, adaptive sports programming, afterschool programming, summer camps, and a variety of social and physical activities for all ages and ability levels.
-We collaborate with both for profit and non-profit sport entities who are working to align with our mission.
+Opened Feb 2022 our facility hosts local and regional fencing events, adaptive sports programming, an after-school safe-space, summer camps, and a variety of social and physical activities for all ages and ability levels.
+We collaborate with schools, for-profit and non-profit sports entities who are working to align with our mission.

 Located at 610 N. Duke Street, near the heart of Downtown in Durham, NC, this location is within walking distance to Brightleaf, N. Durham neighborhoods, Duke University, and the American Tobacco Trail.